la2050/challenge/_2021/create/3-d-space.md

   growth of audience size, attendance numbers at our events, and public demand for increased activities.

-Approximately how many people will be directly impacted by this proposal?: '50' Approximately how many people will be indirectly impacted by this proposal?: '1000' Please describe the broader impact of your proposal.: >- Our hope is that the VR applications and content developed through this project will be of interest to other museums, archives, and libraries in Los Angeles.
+Approximately how many people will be directly impacted by this project, program, or initiative?: '50' Approximately how many people will be indirectly impacted by this project, program, or initiative?: '1000' Describe how Los Angeles County will be different if your work is successful.: >- Our hope is that the VR applications and content developed through this project will be of interest to other museums, archives, and libraries in Los Angeles.
 The finished VR applications can be made available to organizations